 Keep it simple: “Earlier this week there was a virus that started to spread and make people sick all over America.
 It has been named the coronavirus.
 In order to protect ourselves and make sure you do not get sick, the people in charge of protecting us asked us all to stay home until people are well.
 Once people are well again, we will go back to normal life.”
 This may be all you need to say for this point.

 For younger children you may need to explain how germs can be spread and make you sick, so we wash our hands and cover our mouths if we cough.
 These are ways of helping us stay safe.

 When a pandemic happens it shows us our frailty.
 It makes us feel vulnerable and scared.
-Even when we are not sick, we feel the strong desire to stay in our homes and make 100 percent sure the same tragedy does not happen to us.
+Even when we are not sick and no one has died, we feel the strong desire to stay in our homes and make 100 percent sure the same tragedy does not happen to us.
 Be safe, but also help your children maintain as much normalcy as possible.
 This is because children tend to grieve and express fear based on how much their life changes.
 Think from a child’s perspective of what changes they see:

 This is a high level of change in anyone’s life, and your children will express that in different ways.
 One of the most common reactions is what is referred to as a fight-flight-freeze reflex.

 Help your children understand these reactions like this image: “We all act different when we are scared.
 For some of us, we get angry.
 For others, we want to hide and disappear.
 For others, we don’t know what to feel.
 We freeze.
 Or maybe we feel confused or numb.
 Whatever you feel, it is okay and normal.
 You can always talk with Mom and Dad about what you’re feeling.”
 If your child is showing more of the fight or flight responses, here are some helpful steps on guiding your child through a meltdown.